Laralum/Settings/README.md

 ## Description

-This module allows to grant settings to each part of Laralum modules separately.
-Moreover you can create your own settings to manage easily users access to your website features.
+This module brings to you a configuration view to setup packages.

 ## Documentation